Is Bulimia Counseling Right For Me?

 What Are The Long-Term Health Consequences Of Bulimia Nervosa?

-Unlike Anorexia Nervosa, individuals with bulimia typically fall into a normal or above normal weight range.
+Individuals with bulimia typically fall into a normal or above normal weight range.
 This doesn’t mean, however, that because the health risks associated with being underweight are absent in bulimia that the condition is not serious: Bulimia can be very dangerous!

-Serious complications of bulimia may include:
+Serious complications of bulimia may include

 - Cardiac problems: irregular heart rhythm, heart damage, cardiac arrest